herbsjs/gotu/README.md

 ### ID Fields

-It is possible to declare a field as an id, wich will take impact on the entity metadata and our glue libs.
+It is possible to declare a field as an ID.
+This metadata will be used by glues to enrich the infrastructure interfaces (Database, REST, GraphQL, etc).

 We can do it in two ways: